Guide to Bangkok

 Khlong Lat Mayom

-Go on a boat trip and experience the local country life.
+Take a boat trip and experience the local country life.

-It’s with pride that the Thais in this market are selling their organic and locally produced goods.
+It’s with pride that the Thais in this market sell their organic and locally produced goods.
 On weekends as well as on holidays you are wise to arrive early.

-The world’s largest Chinatown is in Bangkok
+The world’s largest Chinatown can be found in Bangkok

-You can also try delicious fried insects.
+You can also try some delicious fried insects.

-Siam Paragon – The fashionable shopping mall
+Siam Paragon – The fashionable mall

-The center houses more than 250 stores, the majority of which are by well-known brands and designers.
+The center houses over 250 stores, the majority of which are known brands and designers.

 In Siam Paragon you will also find Southeast Asia’s largest aquarium, a huge cinema and countless restaurants.